Skip to content

 Another similarity with both of these shoes for versatile training is their overall midsole responsiveness.
 The TYR’s Surge NRG Foam and Nano X3’s Floatride Energy Foam midsoles give you a decent level of bounce for things like pogos, jump rope, and box jumps.

-One difference to note between these models, which is a subtle difference, includes their outsole tread capabilities.
-For most versatile sessions, the outsoles on these models work just fine, however, the Nano X3 is a little more grippy than the CXT-1 Trainer.
+One subtle difference between these models is their outsole tread capabilities.
+For most versatile sessions, the outsoles on these models work just fine; however, the Nano X3 is a little more grippy than the CXT-1 Trainer.

 I think the Nano X3’s outsole takes the edge here because of its front-to-back grooves as they give a little more bite on turf, especially for lateral work compared to the TYR CXT-1 Trainer.